RX-M/kubecon-eu-2019/step04/README.md

 ### 6. Test the service

-To test our service in the cloud, from you lab system rerun your client app with the loadbalancer host name:
+To test our service in the cloud, from your lab system rerun your client app with the loadbalancer host name:

 ```
 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$ go run client.go a03552f567b6c11e981790ae78cda592-1560382816.eu-central-1.elb.amazonaws.com fluentd